-Students are encouraged to bring school and personal challenges to the attention of their Instructors, Director of Student Services, Nurse Administrator, Program Director, or the Campus President.
+Students are encouraged to bring school and personal challenges to the attention of their Instructors, Student Services Coordinator, Nurse Administrator, Program Director, or the Campus President.
 Institute of Technology will attempt to assist all students in revolving the challenges interfering with the successful completion of their program.